xmatters/xm-labs-steps-confluence/README.md

 * [confluence.png](/confluence.png) - Confluence logo

 # How it works
 This step posts content to Confluence.
+By default, it posts content as the **storage** type.

 # Installation

 ## Confluence Setup
 1. Create an API Token [here](https://id.atlassian.com/manage-profile/security/api-tokens), this will be used in xMatters later.
 2. Find the Key of the space you want to use.
 This can be found in the URL after `/spaces/` or in the space's settings.